jaredwray/cacheable/README.md

 This is done by adding a `refreshThreshold` attribute while creating the caching store.

 If `refreshThreshold` is set and if the `ttl` method is available for the used store, after retrieving a value from cache TTL will be checked.
 If the remaining TTL is less than `refreshThreshold`, the system will spawn a background worker to update the value, following same rules as standard fetching.
+In the meantime, the system will return the old value until expiration.

-In case of multicaching, the value will be then updated in all the stores.
-In the meantime, the system will return the old value until expiration (or update).
+In case of multicaching, the store that will be used for refresh is the one where the key will be found first (highest priority).
+The value will then be set in all the stores.

 NOTES:

+* In case of multicaching, the store that will be checked for refresh is the one where the key will be found first (highest priority).
+* If the threshold is low and the worker function is slow, the key may expire and you may encounter a racing condition with updating values.
 * The background refresh mechanism currently does not support providing multiple keys to `wrap` function.
 * The caching store needs to provide the `ttl` method.